 From the small-town farmers’ market in Matakana to the powerhouse wine regions of Marlborough and Otago, wine is as an important part of Kiwi culture as travel itself.

-Many wineries don’t charge for tasting, but it’s considered good form to buy something.
+You’ll also find that many wineries don’t charge for tasting.
+In this case, it’s considered good form to buy something.
 One bottle among two or three people is acceptable, but feel free to buy more if you like what you taste!

 If you don’t manage a roast, have a savoury pie for lunch from a local bakery.
 Roast lamb pies are available in some locations; if not, go for a tried-and-true steak and cheese.
 Don’t forget the tomato sauce.